 Vedanta expects output at Lanjigarh alumina refinery to increase to 1.8 MT in 2019-20

-Vedanta Ltd on Thursday said total production at its Lanjigarh alumina refinery is expected to increase to 1.8 million tonne (MT) in 2019-20, on the back of a significant improvement in operating efficiencies.
+Vedanta has said total production at its Lanjigarh alumina refinery is expected to increase to 1.8 million tonne (MT) in 2019-20 on the back of a significant improvement in operating efficiencies.
 The production at the Odisha-based refinery had stood at 1.5 MT in the previous financial year.

 "The Lanjigarh alumina refinery is set for a record performance in 2019-20 with total production expected to increase to 1.8 million tonne from 1.5 million tonne in the previous fiscal," the company said in the statement.
 The improvement in operational parameters has been driven by a 26 per cent reduction in caustic soda consumption and a 19 per cent decline in conversion cost.